 To the north, Milwaukee is burning, streets set on fire as black citizens protest the killing of a black man by police as well as decades of racial discrimination.
 To the south, Baton Rouge is flooding, with thousands fleeing their homes after a natural disaster that the Red Cross is calling the worst since Superstorm Sandy.
 From the middle, where I live, both crises seem familiar: apotheoses of repression and neglect.

 I live in an inner-ring suburb on the border of St. Louis.
 When I drive to downtown St. Louis, I travel down an avenue lined with houses without doors or windows.
 Some houses are boarded up, some are vacant, all are rotting.
 Corners are marked by teddy bears and balloons, homemade shrines dedicated to black citizens slain by criminals or police.
 Streets are lined with hollowed-out enterprises: a shuttered VCR store, an abandoned gas station with prices permanently locked near a dollar.
 Sometimes you can pinpoint the decade when the owner of the property left, and sometimes the decay buries its history, enshrouding former homes and businesses in crumbling bricks or creeping vines.
-This is what decades of poverty, corruption, and abandonment looks like.

 What happened to St. Louis?
 It’s not Detroit, a city that has become synonymous, in the media at least, with a certain kind of urban American decline.
 But something has happened here, slowly but surely and without much national attention.
 This is what the residue of decades of poverty, corruption, and abandonment found in many majority-black cities throughout the Midwest and South looks like.
 It’s a crisis so enduring that it is rarely called a crisis, instead shrugged off as “just life.”